johnramsden/zsh-histsync/README.md

 git add zsh_history
 ```

-With the history set up, clone the plugin in your oh-my-zsh plugin directory.
+With the history configured, clone the plugin in your oh-my-zsh plugin directory.

 ```
 cd ${ZSH_CUSTOM}/plugins